ShiNxz/CSS-Panel/README.md

 [Join our Discord](https://discord.gg/r96PSHfNcW) - [View the docs](https://csspanel.dev/) - [Demo website](https://css.next-il.co.il/)

+## Important Note

+The current way of running the panel is harder for non developers, and the panel is not yet ready for production use, it's still in development and many features are missing, but it's a good start for a panel and it's already usable for some basic features, if you want to help with the development, feel free to join the discord and ask for help or contribute to the project.

+I will change the way of running the panel to be easier for non developers in the future, and I will add more features and make the panel ready for production use.

 ## Features

 -   🚀 **Fast**: Built with Next.js on top of React, with a fully typed Front-end & back-end.